robson-jardim/basic-app-fire-ion3/README.md

-# Basic App using Firebase and Ionic v3
+# Core App using Firebase and Ionic v3
-Basic App with Firebase and Ionic 3
+Core App with Firebase and Ionic 3

 # Overview